nicolasfauchereau/PLUVAR/README.md

 ### time of the diurnal cycle maximum

 The figure below shows the local time of the maximum in the mean diurnal cycle of precipitation (sum of first 2 harmonics).
 Most stations have a late afternoon maximum.
-Note that this should be related to the previous plot: for station where the mean diurnal cycle is very noisy (low % of variance explained by the sum of the first 2 harmonics), the timing of the maximum bears little significance.
+Note that this should be related to the previous plot: for stations where the mean diurnal cycle is very noisy (low % of variance explained by the sum of the first 2 harmonics), the timing of the maximum bears little significance.

 ![max](https://raw.githubusercontent.com/nicolasfauchereau/PLUVAR/master/figures/position_max_diurnal_cycle.png "diurnal cycle maximum")